Playing Divide-and-Choose Given Uncertain Preferences: Diversification: Why and how

 \section{Diversification: Why and how}

 To maximize his expected utility, the divider must balance two objectives when he allocates goods to the piles: maximizing the returns from the more-desirable pile 1, and reducing the risk that the chooser picks pile 1.
 The divider trades off between these objectives by transferring just the right amount of value into pile 2.
-One might naturally expect that the divider's strategic framework from the case of known chooser preferences would still be optimal.
+One might naturally expect that the divider's strategic approach from the case of known chooser preferences would still be optimal.
 Namely, the divider could start with all goods in pile 1 and transfer goods into pile 2 in order of ascending critical ratios, thus creeping along the risk-return frontier to find the optimal utility.
 In the end, at most one good would need to be divided.

-However, another strategic factor -- diversification -- can reduce the risk to the divider that the chooser will pick pile 1.
+However, another strategic factor---diversification---can reduce the risk to the divider that the chooser will pick pile 1, and thus enable the divider to do better.
 In the investment context, investors know they can push the entire risk-return frontier outwards by investing in many assets.
-This analogy applies quite well to our setting: given that the chooser is more likely to pick pile 2 (which is always the case by Lemma \ref{lemStructureGeneral}), when the expected difference in the chooser's values for the two piles fixed, she is more likely to pick pile 2 if the variability of the difference is lower.
-Thus, the optimizing divider should not merely transfer a sufficient amount of value into pile 2, but should also reduce variance in this value by dividing multiple goods between the two piles, thereby diversifying the piles to reduce risk.
+This analogy applies quite well to our setting: given that the chooser is more likely to pick pile 2 (which is always the case by Lemma \ref{lemStructureGeneral}), when the expected difference in the chooser's values for the two piles is fixed, she is more likely to pick pile 2 if the variability of the difference is lower.
+Thus, the optimizing divider should not merely transfer a sufficient amount of value into pile 2.
+He should also reduce variance in this value by dividing multiple goods between the two piles, thereby diversifying the piles to reduce risk.
 In this section, we analyze how this incentive affects the divider's optimization problem.